 Can a subtle form of social influence get more parents to fully vaccinate their children?
-In Sierra Leone, where immunization is valued, but not fully adhered to, researchers worked with Innovations for Poverty Action to test the impact on immunization rates of highly visible bracelets for children, signaling whether and to what extent children had completed their immunization schedules.
+In Sierra Leone, where immunization is valued, but not fully adhered to, researchers worked with the Ministry of Health and Sanitation and IPA to test the impact on immunization rates of highly visible bracelets for children, signaling whether and to what extent children had completed their immunization schedules.
 The study found that bracelets signaling all immunizations had been completed increased timely and complete vaccination by 14 percentage points, at a cost of roughly US$1 per child.

 Childhood immunization is one of the most cost-effective ways of reducing child mortality.1 Over the past decade, remarkable progress has been made in increasing the availability and reliability of immunization services and the number of children getting vaccinated by age one has risen.2 Despite an improvement in initial vaccination rates, many children in low-income countries are not completing the first-year series of vaccinations.3

 In settings where families value immunization, but also fail to get their children fully vaccinated, a simple form of social signaling may motivate caregivers to complete their children’s vaccination schedules.
 This research investigates this question in a context where parents are viewed by their peers as good parents for vaccinating their children.
 The research introduces a novel, yet simple form of social influence––a bracelet––which makes a child’s immunization status visible, and investigates its impact on childhood immunization rates.
 It also tests whether impacts are driven by reputational concerns or by other factors.

 Social signaling has several potential advantages over other policy options: by motivating families to go to clinics, it allows health care workers to stay at central clinics where they can see more patients, rather than being dispatched to remote areas; it is also more affordable and simpler to implement than providing families with financial or material incentives to vaccinate their children.